jacopotagliabue/FREE_7773/README.md

 # FREE_7773
 Repo containing material for the NYU class (Master of Engineering) I teach on NLP, ML Sys etc.

+This repo is a WIP: check back often for updates, documentation, new slides etc.

 ## Prequisites: Dependencies